-Because the main purpose of the survey is to produce reliable estimates in all 10 provinces, an equal number of respondents in each province are targeted (for Cycle 1 and 2, 2005 the Alberta sample was doubled).
+Because the main purpose of the survey is to produce reliable estimates in all 10 provinces, an equal number of respondents in each province is targeted (for Cycle 1 and 2, 2005 the Alberta sample was doubled).
 The target is to get responses from 5,000 individuals aged 15 to 24 and 5,000 individuals aged 25 and over across Canada, or 500 individuals in each age group per province.
 The initial sample size of telephone numbers depended upon the expected response rate and the expected RDD hit rate (proportion of sampled telephone numbers which are screened in as households).
 To achieve the required sample sizes, two adjustments to the standard RDD methodology were introduced.
 First, the probabilities of selection within the household were unequal and second, households with only persons aged 25 and over present were sub-sampled.
-It was originally estimated that a total of almost 130,000 telephone numbers per year will be needed to get the 20,000 respondents per year.
-This assumed a 75% response rate and about 20% of households having individuals aged 15 to 24; the hit rate varies substantially by province, with an expected overall average of about 40%.
-In Cycle 2, the assumed response rate dropped from 75% to 70% and consequently, the estimated number of telephone numbers per year was inflated.
+It is estimated that a total of about 150,000 telephone numbers per year will be needed to get the 20,000 respondents per year.
+This assumed a 70% response rate and about 20% of households having individuals aged 15 to 24; the hit rate varies substantially by province, with an expected overall average of about 40%.